 I am looking for a lightweight, warm weather trench that I can wear in spring and when traveling.
 Is there anything new in Trench Coats?

 What color of trenchcoat should I buy?– blue, pink, green?
 What about a patterned trench?
-Or, would I be better off with a demure tan, or bone colored trench, or some neutral color?
+Or, would I be better off with a demure tan, or bone-colored trench, or some neutral color?
 What do you think?

-Neutral is safe, and you can always add a colorful scarf, but safe can be boring.
+Neutral is safe, and you can always add a colorful scarf, but safety can be boring.
 It sounds like you are leaning towards color so why not buy a colorful trench coat (or bright jacket) to make a statement as you walk into any room?

 Blue and pink are this year’s top colors.
 Relaxed trench coats that are softer and a little less structured are also the trend.
 Here are a few things to consider when buying the perfect trench.

 How do you know which trench coat is right for your body type?

 - Petite? – Avoid wearing a long trench coat that hits below the knee because it will drown you.

 - Big busted?
 Stay clear of double-breasted trench coats and wide lapels.
 They will only create more bulk up top.

 - To look classy and current after 40– Balance a bright trench a touch by pairing it with a neutral color underneath like white, black, navy, tan, etc.